The $10K AI Freelancing Blueprint: Proven Step-by-Step

 building phase

-Month 10 Income Breakdown (Building Phase)
+Month 10 Income Breakdown, Building Phase

-3 recurring retainers (chatbot maintenance) x $200$600
+3 recurring maintenance retainers at $200$600

 1 new chatbot build$2,000